 McCarroll’s lab also recently developed a technology (called Drop-Seq) for high-throughput single-cell analysis of tens of thousands of individual cells at once.
 Scientists in the lab are using the approach to understand brain function and dysfunction in terms of the behavior of individual cells.

-McCarroll has worked to find and better understand genetic risk factors for diseases such as schizophrenia and bipolar disorder by combining genome-wide data, collected from large cohorts of patients, with focused molecular biological experiments in neurons and brain.
-Having helped find many genetic influences on risk of these disorders, McCarroll and his group seek to understand what biological perturbations arise from these genetic variants – what genes and proteins are affected, and in what populations of cells, and how the molecular biology of these cells, especially neurons, varies under the influence of these genetic differences.
+By combining human genetics with these new biological tools, McCarroll’s lab is working to discover how genetic risk factors give rise to key molecular and cellular events in the development of schizophrenia and bipolar disorder.
+Their work combines genome-wide data, collected from tens of thousands of patients, with focused molecular biological experiments in neurons and brains.
+McCarroll and his group seek to understand how human biology changes under the influence of these genetic variants – what genes and proteins are affected and in what populations of cells, and how the molecular biology of these cells is affected as a consequence.

-McCarroll received his Ph.D. from University of California, San Francisco where he worked in the lab of Cori Bargmann, studying how genome sequence regulates the expression of genes in the nervous system.
-He completed his postdoctoral fellowship in the lab of Broad Institute core member David Altshuler at Massachusetts General Hospital and the Broad Institute, studying human genome variation and the genetic basis of complex phenotypes.
+McCarroll’s research draws upon his training in molecular neuroscience and human genetics.
+He earned his Ph.D. in neuroscience at the University of California, San Francisco in the lab of Cori Bargmann.
+He completed his postdoctoral fellowship in the lab of David Altshuler (formerly of the Broad, Harvard, and MIT) studying human genome variation and the genetic basis of common disease.